 The two most common reflowable eBook formats are:

-- Mobi for Amazon Kindle
+- Mobi for Amazon Kindle (Amazon now accepts ePubs as the preferred format).

 - ePUB for all the other major retail channels and devices including Apple’s iPad and iPhone, B&N’s Nook, Kobo, Google Play and OverDrive.